 The wisest, most loving, and well-rounded people you have ever met are likely those who have been shattered by heartbreak.
 Yes, life creates the greatest humans by breaking them first.
 Their destruction into pieces allows them to be fine-tuned and reconstructed into a masterpiece.
 Truly, it’s the painstaking journey of falling apart and coming back together that fills their hearts and minds with a level of compassion, understanding, and deep loving wisdom that can’t possibly be acquired any other way.

 So today, to honor these unlikely heroes of ours, we want to share some of their stories with you (with full permission, of course).
-Following a similar format to the stories shared in our previous article, these are super short but incredibly focused accounts of real life, real heartbreak, and the human resilience required to take the next step.
-There’s definitely something here for all of us to think, smile and cry about:
+Following a similar format to stories shared in the past, these are super short but incredibly focused accounts of real life, real heartbreak, and the human resilience required to take the next step.
+There’s definitely something here for all of us to think, smile, and cry about:

 - “It’s December 25th, but today isn’t Christmas, at least not for me.
 Christmas doesn’t come when you’re sitting in a hospital room hoping your wife of 25 years wakes up from a coma.
 And although the doctors are optimistic, I’m still here praying, and waiting, patiently.”